University of Arizona

 Principal Investigator

 Hello!
-My name is Duke Pauli and I am an assistant professor in the School of Plant Sciences here at the University of Arizona.
+My name is Duke Pauli and I am an associate professor in the School of Plant Sciences here at the University of Arizona.
 I was born and raised in Montana where I earned my PhD in Plant Sciences from Montana State University in 2014.
 My graduate research focused on the application and integration of genomic technologies to the breeding of improved malting barley varieties for the state’s growers.
 Upon completion of my PhD, I moved to Ithaca, New York where I was a Cotton Incorporated Postdoctoral Fellow in the lab of Dr. Michael Gore at Cornell University.
 There, my research focused on using high-throughput phenotyping (phenomics) to reveal the genetic basis of stress adaptive traits in cotton as well as how phenomics could be more broadly applied to crop improvement.
 Since starting my faculty position here at UA in 2018, I have been focused on developing a research program centered on understanding the genetic basis of stress adaptive traits in crop plants through various mechanisms including phenomics, field-based physiology, and quantitative approaches such as models.
 Broadly, I am interested in all aspects of agriculture from the historical perspective to the actual agronomic practices – I love being involved in ag!

 Contact Information